nertzy/node-gemfire/doc/api.md

  * `end`: Called after the Java function has finally returned.

 > **Warning:** As of GemFire 8.0.0.0, there are some situations where the Java function can throw an uncaught Exception, but the node `error` callback never gets called.
 This is due to a known bug in how the GemFire 8.0.0.0 Native Client handles exceptions.
 This bug is only present for cache.executeFunction. region.executeFunction works as expected.

+> **Warning:** Due to a workaround for a bug in Gemfire 8.0.0.0, all functions executed by cache.executeFunction() will be executed on exactly one server in the first pool defined in the XML configuration file.

 Example:
 ```javascript